typings/typings/README.md

 npm install typings --global
 ```

-## Why?
+## Features

-* Typings are always external modules, not ambient modules (E.g. no `declare module "x"` in normal dependencies)
-  * External module declarations are more portable and understandable
-  * Ambient modules suffer from exposing implementation details, such as global interfaces that don't actually exist at runtime
-  * External module declarations are supported using the TypeScript compiler "moduleResolution" - you contribute your typings back directly to the module author
-* Typings should represent the module structure
-  * For example, support for the `browser` field in node which can produce different typings at runtime
-  * What about typings on a per-file basis?
-Some modules promote requiring into the dependencies for "add-ons"
-* TypeScript modules should be publish-able on any package manager
-  * Ambient modules can not be published on a package manager as other packages may rely on the same ambient module declaration which results in `declare module "x"` conflicts
-* Typings are decentralized
-  * Anyone can write and install a missing type definition without friction
-  * The author of a type definition can maintain their type definition in isolation from other typings
+* Package manager parity
+  * `init`, `install`, `rm`, `ls`, etc.
+* Installation over GitHub, BitBucket, NPM, Bower and HTTP(s)
+  * Dependencies will also be resolved the same way
+* Simple typings package file
+  * Specify dependencies in `typings.json` and everyone on the project can install it
+* Name-spaced dependencies
+  * TypeScript definitions will be name-spaced and properly contained from leaking type information irrelevant to the runtime

 ## Usage

-**Typings** exposes a simple way for TypeScript definitions to be installed and maintained.
-It uses a `typings.json` file that can resolve to GitHub, NPM, Bower, HTTP and from local files.
-Packages can use type definitions from different sources and with different versions, and know they will _never_ cause a conflict for the user.
+**Typings** is the simple way for TypeScript definitions to be installed and maintained.
+It uses `typings.json`, which can resolve to GitHub, NPM, Bower, HTTP and from local files.
+Every packages can use type definitions from different sources and with different versions, and know they will _never_ cause a conflict for their users.

 ```sh
 typings install debug --save
 ```

-There's a [public registry](https://github.com/typings/registry) maintained by the community, which is used to resolve the official type definition for a package.
+The [public registry](https://github.com/typings/registry) is maintained by the community, and is used to resolve the official type definition for a JavaScript package.

 ### Init